amanvar/Merging-multiple-files/README.md

 $ python code.py

--> It will show you "Enter no. of files do you want to merge".
+-> It will show you "Enter no. of files you want to merge".

 -> Now enter the file names you want to merge.